ccbogel/QualCoder/README.md

 A book _Qualitative Data Analysis With Chatgpt And Qualcoder_.
 We have been advised the book may contain some incorrect information about QualCoder.

 Downloads of executables from other web sites.
-We do not endorse downloading of executables from anywhere other than the GitHub QualCoder releases page or the Codebert equivalent: https://codeberg.org/qualcoder.
+We do not endorse downloading of executables from anywhere other than the GitHub QualCoder releases page or the Codeberg equivalent: https://codeberg.org/qualcoder.